- Forensic clients are people who access alcohol and other drug treatment as a result of their contact with the criminal justice system.

-- The Department of Health & Human Services funds the assessment and treatment for all community-based forensic clients across the state.
+- The Department of Health funds the assessment and treatment for all community-based forensic clients across the state.

 - Alcohol and other drug treatment for forensic clients is aimed at reducing the harms associated with alcohol and other drug misuse, including the related offending behaviour.

-- Forensic alcohol and other drug treatment is part of the broader alcohol and other drug treatment system and clients and includes specific targeted programs as well as prioritised access to general community, withdrawal and rehabilitation programs.
+- Forensic alcohol and other drug treatment is part of the broader alcohol and other drug treatment system and clients.
+It includes specific targeted programs as well as prioritised access to general community, withdrawal and rehabilitation programs.

-This policy clarifies which clients are eligible for forensic services and will count towards forensic performance targets in 2020-21.
-It also explains how to correctly report forensic activity to the VADC.
+This policy clarifies which clients are eligible for forensic services and will count towards forensic performance targets in 2022-23.
+It also explains how to correctly report forensic activity to the Victorian Alcohol Drug Collection (VADC).

-The Forensic AOD Service Delivery Model (the Model) is a joint initiative between the Department of Justice and Regulation and the Department of Health and Human Services released on 20 July 2018.
+The Forensic AOD Service Delivery Model (the Model) is a joint initiative between the Department of Justice and Community Safety and the Department of Health.
+It commenced on 20 July 2018.

-The primary aim of the Model is to enhance the delivery AOD treatment for community based offenders under the supervision of Community Correctional Services (CCS).
+The primary aim of the Model is to enhance the delivery AOD treatment for community based clients under the supervision of Community Correctional Services (CCS).

-- Strengthen collaboration, co-ordination and accountability between AOD and CCS sectors (see )
+- strengthen collaboration, co-ordination and accountability between AOD and CCS sectors (for information visit )